derpbiscuits/cheesecake_cfg/README.md

 - delete gameinfo.gi (then verify files)

 - or game\bin\win64, then delete anything that begins with scenesystem or scenesystem_002 (or for hell the whole folder idk)
+- clear your steam download cache, then verify game files

 - go to [this thread](https://steamcommunity.com/app/730/discussions/0/3819655068777749970/) and try out everything

+- uninstall and reinstall drivers

 ## current launch options